AdobeDocs/experience-manager-65.it-IT/help/forms/using/integrate-form-bridge-forms-portal.md

 ---
 title: Integrazione di Form Bridge con il portale personalizzato per i moduli HTML5
-seo-title: Integrazione di Form Bridge con il portale personalizzato per i moduli HTML5
+seo-title: Integrating Form Bridge with custom portal for HTML5 forms
 description: È possibile utilizzare l’API FormBridge per ottenere o impostare i valori dei campi del modulo dalla pagina HTML e inviare il modulo.
-seo-description: È possibile utilizzare l’API FormBridge per ottenere o impostare i valori dei campi del modulo dalla pagina HTML e inviare il modulo.
+seo-description: You can use the FormBridge API to get or set the values of form fields from the HTML page and submit the form.
 uuid: c8911f82-1a25-47a5-9a06-19b5dce74a2c
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS